SajidPervez/sajidpervez.com/src/content/authors/about.md

 Titles keep changing but my work revolves around finding ways to solve software security puzzles and figuring solution for every design flaw and coding bugs.

-I am **Principal Security Engineer** at **[MYOB](https://myob.com)**, a SaaS accounting software company supporting all types of businesses.
+I am currently a **Principal Product Security Engineer** at **[MYOB](https://myob.com)**, a SaaS accounting software company supporting all types of businesses.

-Before that I was **Application Security Lead** at **[NBN](https://nbnco.com.au)**, a national broadband network compnay that is the digital backbone of Australia and is constantly evolving to keep communities and businesses connected.

-Before NBN, I was **Senior Application Security Engineer** at **[AGL](https://agl.com.au)**, one of the largest Australian energy and telecom company.

-Even before that, I was **Secure Code Consultant** at **[Telstra](https://telstra.com.au)**, an Australian telecommunications company that builds and operates telecommunications networks and markets related products and services.

-And the final bit of this part ends where I started my career in Australia.
-It was mostly writing code and doing **PCI-DSS** and **PA-DSS** audits - became a **PCI QSA**.

 # <img src="/2-dots.png" alt="Icon" width="20" height="20" style="display: inline-block; vertical-align: middle; margin-right: 6px; margin-top: 0px; margin-bottom: 0px;"> A bit of history
 I am originally from Pakistan and immigrated to Australia in 2015.

-I have earned an undergraduate and masters degrees in Computer Sciences and started my career has a developer writing code for cryptographic solutions and integrating PKI and 2FA into enterprise environments.
+I started my career in **2005** as **a developer** writing code for cryptographic solutions (PKI) and integrating PKI and 2FA based strong authentication solutionss into enterprise environments.
 Some more fun parts of the job involved breaking applications.

-Thats all my friend, lets hope to meet or speak sometime.
+Below is a my cyber career journey in Australia.